Self-Supervised Contrastive Learning for Videos using Differentiable Local Alignment: Experiments

 \textbf{Network Architecture.} Table \ref{tab_lac_arch} demonstrates that our performance evaluation across various network architectures highlights the superiority of the ResNet-50 model with pretrained weights combined with a Transformer.

 \textbf{Hyperparameter of LAC Loss.} Table \ref{tab_lac_y} presents the optimal performance results obtained at the smoothing parameter $\gamma = 0.8$.
-Table~\ref{tab_lac_loss} further demonstrates that integrating local alignment loss into the total loss significantly enhances performance and achieves the highest scores across all metrics compared to using contrastive loss alone.
+Table~\ref{tab_lac_loss} demonstrates that adding the local alignment loss ($\mathcal{L}_l$) to the contrastive loss ($\mathcal{L}_c$), the classification accuracy increases by 1.72, progression accuracy by 2.12, and the Tau score by 2.57.